In a separate article, we explain what plugins are and how you can use plugins to easily enhance your site’s capabilities.

 Click the Apply button …

-In addition to the methods shown above, you can use a range of tools that help you manage your plugins.
+In addition to the methods shown above, you can use a number of 3rd-party tools to manage your WordPress plugins.

 Health Check & troubleshooting